 As well as the practical experience gained on this degree our students also graduate with a range of transferable skills, such as self-motivation, time management and strategic thinking.
 You will enter the job market as a self-confident graduate with well-developed skills in oral communication, research and writing, together with a high level of cultural literacy and critical sophistication.

-Overall, 93% of our art graduates are in work or further study within six months of graduating (Destinations of Leavers from Higher Education survey, 2016–17).
+Overall, 92% of our art graduates are in work or further study within 15 months of the end of their course .
 Many of our graduates develop successful careers as artists, writers and curators.
 These include a number of famous alumni, such as Turner Prize-nominated artists, and PhD students who are award-winning artists and curators at influential museums.

 Others have found employment in galleries, education, art therapy and film and video production.
 Our graduates have excelled in fields as diverse as law, business administration, web design, teaching and journalism.
 Recent employers include Tate, Whitechapel Gallery, Christies, Microsoft, the BBC, Victoria & Albert Museum, and Manolo Blahnik.